-- XVI.
+You may correct or update your personal data previously provided to Company, by completing the form located at https://preferences.amgen.com.
+Subject to applicable law, you may have additional rights, including the right to object and/or request destruction of your personal data.
+To exercise these rights, where applicable, please contact your local human resources representative.

+- XV.
+Severability.
+If one or more of the provisions of this Agreement shall be held invalid, illegal or unenforceable in any respect, the validity, legality and enforceability of the remaining provisions shall not in any way be affected or impaired thereby and the invalid, illegal or unenforceable provisions shall be deemed null and void; however, to the extent permissible by law, any provisions which could be deemed null and void shall first be construed, interpreted or revised retroactively to permit this Agreement to be construed so as to foster the intent of this Agreement and the Plan. - XVI.
 Language.
-By electing to accept this Agreement, you acknowledge that you are sufficiently proficient in English to understand the terms and conditions of this Agreement.
-Furthermore, if you have received this Agreement or any other document related to the Plan and/or the Program translated into a language other than English and if the meaning of the translated version is different than the English version, the English version will control. - XVII.
-Governing Law and Venue.
-The terms of this Agreement shall be governed by the laws of the State of Delaware without giving effect to principles of conflicts of laws.
-For purposes of litigating any dispute that arises hereunder, the parties hereby submit to and consent to the jurisdiction of the State of Delaware, and agree that such litigation shall be conducted in the courts of the State of Delaware, or the federal courts for the United States for the federal district located in the State of Delaware, and no other courts, where this Agreement is made and/or to be performed. - XVIII.
-Severability.
-If one or more of the provisions of this Agreement shall be held invalid, illegal or unenforceable in any respect, the validity, legality and enforceability of the remaining provisions shall not in any way be affected or impaired thereby and the invalid, illegal or unenforceable provisions shall be deemed null and void; however, to the extent permissible by law, any provisions which could be deemed null and void shall first be construed, interpreted or revised retroactively to permit this Agreement to be construed so as to foster the intent of this Agreement and the Plan. - XIX.
-Electronic Delivery and Acceptance.
-The Company may, in its sole discretion, decide to deliver any documents related to current or future participation in the Plan and/or the Program (including this Agreement) by electronic means.
-You hereby consent to receive such documents by electronic delivery and agree to participate in the
+By electing to accept this Agreement, you acknowledge that you are sufficiently proficient in English, or have consulted with an advisor who is sufficiently proficient in English, so as to allow you to understand the terms and conditions of this Agreement.
+Further, if you have received this Agreement or any other document related to the Plan translated into a language other than English and if the meaning of the translated version is different than the English version, the English version will control. - XVII.

-XX.
 Imposition of Other Requirements.
-The Company reserves the right to impose other requirements on your participation in the Plan and the Program, on the Performance Units and on any Shares acquired under the Plan and the Program, to the extent the Company determines it is necessary or advisable for legal or administrative reasons, and to require you to sign any additional agreements or undertakings that may be necessary to accomplish the foregoing.
+The Company reserves the right to impose other requirements on your participation in the Plan, on the Units and on any Shares acquired under the Plan, to the extent the Company determines it is necessary or advisable for legal or administrative reasons, and to require you to sign any additional agreements or undertakings that may be necessary to accomplish the foregoing. - XVIII.
+Compensation Subject to Recovery.
+The Units subject to this Award and all compensation payable with respect to them shall be subject to recovery by the Company pursuant to any and all of the Company's policies with respect to the recovery of compensation, as they shall be in effect and may be amended from time to time, to the maximum extent permitted by applicable law. - XIX.

-Plan through an on-line or electronic system established and maintained by the Company or another third party designated by the Company.

-XXI.
 Waiver.
-You acknowledge that a waiver by the Company of breach of any provision of this Agreement shall not operate or be construed as a waiver of any other provision of this Agreement, or of any subsequent breach by you or any other grantee.
+You acknowledge that a waiver by the Company of breach of any provision of this Agreement shall not operate or be construed as a waiver of any other provision of this Agreement, or of any subsequent breach by you or any other grantee. - XX.

-XXII.
 Headings.
 This Agreement's section headings are for convenience only and shall not constitute a part of this Agreement or affect this Agreement's meaning.

+Very truly yours,

+AMGEN INC.

+By:

+Name: Title:

+APPENDIX A